 What You Need to Know: Transportation

-Campus transportation will have a different look this fall.
+Campus transportation will have a different look this year.
 We've added new options to help you get where you need to go.

 - Purchase by visiting the Parking Portal, selecting “get permits” and logging in with your WVU credentials.

 - Permits also may be purchased at the Parking Management office at 1112 Van Voorhis Road.

 - Permits will be available for pickup at the beginning of the spring semester at the Parking Management office.

 - Visit Transportation and Parking for more information and to purchase a permit.

 Transportation and Parking will continue the special temporary parking program for employees who are working exclusively remotely this spring.